angular/angular/aio/content/guide/deployment.md

 Another simple way to deploy your Angular app is to use [GitHub Pages](https://help.github.com/articles/what-is-github-pages/).

-1. You will need to [create a GitHub account](https://github.com/join) if you don't have one, then [create a repository](https://help.github.com/articles/create-a-repo/) for your project.
+1. You need to [create a GitHub account](https://github.com/join) if you don't have one, and then [create a repository](https://help.github.com/articles/create-a-repo/) for your project.
 Make a note of the user name and project name in GitHub.

 1. Build your project using Github project name, with the following CLI command: